grenagit/MMM-VigilanceMeteoFrance/README.md

 ## Todo:

+- [x] Display, if you want, the department name.
 - [x] Manage risks at different levels in the same department.
 - [x] Display an notification at the start of the MagicMirror in case of vigilance level 2 to 4.
 - [x] Display an notification in case of new risk.